forestryio/forestry.io/hugo/content/blog/cloudinary-integration.md

 ---
 title: Cloudinary Integration, Data File Templates and Other Features
-description: 'Today we're proud to announce an easy way to optimize your image delivery with a Cloudinary integration for Forestry.'
+description: "Today we're proud to announce an easy way to optimize your image delivery with a Cloudinary integration for Forestry."
 date: 2018-05-28 15:12:40 -1100
 authors:
 - Sebastian Engels